carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 :::

 # Introduction to Asyncio
 Asyncio stands for "asynchronous IO", and as you might have guessed it has little to do with either asynchronous work or doing IO.
-In fact, the system is more like a carefully tuned set of gears running a multitude of tasks *as if* you have a lot of OS threads running.
+In general, asynchronous is an adjective describing objects or events that are not coordinated in time.
+In fact, the `asyncio` system is more like a carefully tuned set of gears running a multitude of tasks *as if* you have a lot of OS threads running.
 In the end they are all powered by the same crank.
 The gears in `asyncio` are called **coroutines**, its teeth moving other coroutines wherever you find the `await` keyword.

 The main application for `asyncio` is hosting back-ends for web services, where a lot of tasks may be waiting on each other, while the server still needs to be responsive to new events.
 In that respect, `asyncio` is a little bit outside the domain of computational science.
 Nevertheless, you may encounter async code in the wild, and you *can* do parallelism with `asyncio` if you want a higher level abstraction but don't want to depend on `dask` or a similar alternative.